GenericMappingTools/gmt/doc/rst/source/grdvolume.rst

 .. _-C:

 **-C**\ [*cval*\|\ *low/high/delta*] or **-C**\ **r**\ [*cval*\|\ *low/high*]
-    By default, report the area, volume, and mean height of the entire grid.
+    By default, report the area, volume, and mean height (where height = volume / area) of the entire grid.
 While the value in the first column will be 0, this does not mean that a zero-contour was traced (unless **-C**\ 0 is used).
 Alternatively, use one of the following to report a different statistic:

         * **-C**\ *cval* - Report the area, volume, and mean height above the *cval* contour and below the grid surface.